rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ## Developing ML models

-### ML methods
+### ML Algorithms

 #### Important questions
-- Which ML methods should we choose? why?
+- Which ML algorithms should we choose in order to create suitable ML models? why?

 #### Practice

-We assume that you follow existing techniques to develop suitable models.
-In this case, we will use LSTM
+We assume that you follow existing methods to select ML algorithms to create suitable models.
+In this practice, we will use LSTM.
 >Note: link to LSTM

 ### Training and ML model experiments